ScorpioLea/AiCE/README.md

 </details>

 ## Overview
 This method nominates mutations based on sampling inverse folding protein sequences.
-It works with common protein inverse folding models including ProteinMPNN, LigandMPNN, ESM-IF1, and SaProt.
-A demo based on AiCE-ProteinMPNN for nominating high-fitness mutations is provided in this repository.
+It works with common protein inverse folding models.
+A demo based on AiCE-ProteinMPNN for nominating HF mutations is provided in this repository.

 ## Requirements
 To run AiCE, you will need: